Home » Easy » iPad stand | easy Thrift Store Decor project

 On to Plan B—I’ll put the back (easel) over the word “yum.”
 I used Gorilla Construction Adhesive with my caulk gun.

-NOTE: The easel doesn’t go all the way to the bottom of the cutting board, which allows the iPad stand to tilt well.
+NOTE: The easel doesn’t reach the bottom of the cutting board, which allows the iPad stand to tilt well.

-Add Monogram to iPad Stand
+Add a Monogram to iPad Stand

-DIY iPad Stand in the Kitchen
+DIY iPad Stand in a Kitchen

 If you cook or bake frequently, a tablet stand like this is excellent for displaying recipes.